jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 Now we confirmed that Alex can make a PSTN call in Teams

-## Exercise 6: Configure Audio Conferencing Settings
+## Exercise 6: Configure audio conferencing settings

 ### Exercise Duration